Tim Walz: 2024 vice presidential campaign

 On July 22, 2024, Walz endorsed Vice President Kamala Harris after incumbent president Joe Biden withdrew from the 2024 presidential race.
 After a rapid selection process in which the Harris campaign also vetted Kentucky governor Andy Beshear, Secretary of Transportation Pete Buttigieg, Arizona senator Mark Kelly, Illinois governor J. B. Pritzker, and Pennsylvania governor Josh Shapiro (with Shapiro, Kelly and Walz the only three to be interviewed by Harris in person), Harris announced on August 6 that she had chosen Walz as her running mate.

-The Democratic National Committee certified Walz's candidacy the same day it was announced.
+The Democratic National Committee certified Walz's candidacy on the same day it was announced.
 His selection was praised by an ideologically diverse group of politicians, including progressive Democratic representative Alexandria Ocasio-Cortez, centrist independent senator Joe Manchin, and moderate Republican former governor of Maryland Larry Hogan.
 Walz is credited with first publicly describing Donald Trump and his running mate JD Vance as "weird".
 The term became a popular meme, especially with young people, and has been widely used by Democrats.

-No more than a day after Walz was named Harris's running mate, his political opponents nicknamed him "Tampon Tim" for his 2023 signing of a Minnesota law that mandates that menstrual pads and tampons be provided free of charge in public schools "to all menstruating students in restrooms regularly used by students in grades 4 to 12".
+No more than a day after Walz was named as Harris's running mate, his political opponents nicknamed him "Tampon Tim" for his 2023 signing of a Minnesota law that mandates that menstrual pads and tampons be provided free of charge in public schools "to all menstruating students in restrooms regularly used by students in grades 4 to 12".
 Walz's political supporters responded favorably to the nickname and the law, and the editorial board of the Minnesota Star Tribune published a defense of the initiative.

 On August 21, 2024, the third day of the 2024 Democratic National Convention (DNC), Walz officially accepted the Democratic nomination for vice president.
 As of October 2024, Walz had a +2.8 favorability rating.
 The vice-presidential debate was held on October 1 at the CBS Broadcast Center in New York City.

 The 2024 VP debate was considered a polite and policy-focused event in which Walz and JD Vance agreed with each other on many issues.
 During the debate, Walz was confronted with recently unearthed statements he had made in which he falsely claimed to have been in Hong Kong for a teaching position during the 1989 Tiananmen Square protests; in response, he said: "I'm a knucklehead."
 According to a CBS viewer poll after the debate, Vance led Walz by one percent on the question of who won the debate.
 Several political pundits declared Vance the winner, including columnists from The New York Times and The Wall Street Journal.

 After Harris lost the election to Trump, Walz expressed regret in a March 2025 interview that her campaign had been "playing this thing too safe".
 He likened its strategy to a prevent defense, saying they were too focused on not losing their lead, whereas he never thought they were ahead.